KWilson310/E-Cigarette-and-Healthy-Habits-Study/README.md

 The data was downloaded as a XPT (SAS Transport) file and imported into R using the haven package.
 Then, it was written as a .csv file.

+At the end of the 3_Data_Cleaning.ipynb script, a cleaned_data.csv will be created.
+This file is too big to push to GitHub, so users will need to save it locally in order to run scripts 4-7.

+At the end of the 5_Pre-Processing.ipynb script, the following csv files will be created: x_train.csv, x_test.csv, y_train.csv, and y_test.csv.
+Similarly, these files are too big to push to GitHub, so users will need to save these locally.
+These files will be used to run scripts 8-10.

 ### Response Variable
 The response variable in this dataset is E_Cig_User (renamed from _CURECI3 in the BRFSS dataset).
 This is a binary response variable, where 0 represents a non e-cigarette user and 1 represents a current e-cigarette user.
 All missing data was removed from this variable.

 ### Predictor Variables
 There are several predictor variables used for this analysis.
 They are categorized as demographic, mental health, physical health, lifestyle, and social determinant variables.
 A complete list can be found in the Data Dictionary, located in the Reports folder of the repository.
 Note that several of the predictor variables have been renamed for improved readability.

 ## Analysis Plan